As part of our Biology and Life Sciences theme, we studied seeds, plants, and flowers.

 Art Process and Craft Projects

-Water bottle flower prints.
-In my son’s kindergarten, they did a project where they used plastic water bottles, soda bottles, and juice bottles (use a variety of brands) to make flower prints.
+Use plastic water bottles, soda bottles, and juice bottles (use a variety of brands) to make flower prints.
 Just paint a thin layer of paint on the bottom of the bottle, and print.
-The yellow one was a 16 ounce Pepsi bottle.
-Red was Dasani water.
-Orange and pink were Kirkland water bottles.
 Later, after the paint has dried, you could add paint or paper stems or leaves.

-Cupcake Paper Flower: On a piece of paper, we glued strips of green paper to be stems, and paper leaves.
+On a piece of paper, we glued strips of green paper to be stems, and paper leaves.
 At the top of the stems, we glued flattened out cupcake papers, then glued seeds into the center of the papers.
-(Option: could have kids plant this artwork in the ground when they’re ready to dispose of it.)
-Results were similar to this photo from pre-kpages.com.
-(Hannah’s Art Club has photos of prettier results of a similar project.)
+The kids’ results were similar to the first photo, which is from pre-kpages.com.
+They can look as good as our teacher’s sample…

 Flower Bookmark: Take a popsicle stick.
 Color it.
 Tape yarn fringe on one end to be roots and tape paper flower on the other end.

-Math / Science Skills: Bean Sort: Put a bowl of beans and/or seeds out with several empty containers.
+Put a bowl of beans and/or seeds out with several empty containers.
 Kids sort beans/seeds by type, then can count how many of each, compare which they have the most of / least of and so on.
 They can also learn vocabulary by learning the names of each bean.
 I got a 15 bean soup mix, and really a 6 or 7 bean combination might be more appropriate at this age.
+(Some kids will only do this for a moment, but sometimes I come back at the end of class, and discover that one dedicated child sorted ALL the beans!

 Water Table: Watering cans to pour with plus spray bottles.
 We also threw in some clear glass stones, which look like odd bubbles in the water till you touch them and discover they’re solid.
 We also put in silk flowers.